Package Leaflet: Information for the Patient

 AGRASTAT 0.25 mg/ml Concentrate for Solution for Infusion

-AGRASTAT is used to help facilitate blood flow to the heart, and to prevent chest pain and heart attacks.
-It works by preventing the aggregation of platelets, cells found in the blood, and that form blood clots.
+AGRASTAT is used to help improve blood flow to the heart and prevent chest pain and heart attacks.
+It works by preventing the aggregation of platelets, cells found in the blood that form blood clots.

-This medication may also be used in patients whose veins are dilated with a balloon (percutaneous coronary intervention or PCI).
-This is a procedure that is achieved with the implantation of a small tube (stent) to improve blood flow to the heart.
+This medicine may also be used in patients whose veins are dilated with a balloon (percutaneous coronary intervention or PCI).
+This is a procedure that involves the implantation of a small tube (stent) to improve blood flow to the heart.

 AGRASTAT is intended to be used with aspirin and unfractionated heparin.

-Your doctor will review your medical history to see if you have a higher risk of experiencing side effects associated with the use of this medication.
+Your doctor will review your medical history to see if you have a higher risk of experiencing side effects associated with the use of this medicine.

 Warnings and precautions